bbauska/CSS3-Tricks/frameworks.md

 However, colors, backgrounds, images, text and sizes can change easily and often.

-Furthermore, If you want to name a class that has something to do with structuring content (width, height, display, min-height, max-width, e.t.c.) or setting up layout (flex, block, grid, margin, padding, border e.t.c).
+Furthermore, If you want to name a class that has something to do with structuring content (<i>width, height, display, min-height, max-width</i>, e.t.c.) or setting up layout (<i>flex, block, grid, margin, padding, border</i> e.t.c).
 Don’t spend too much time trying to come up with a semantic class name, simply utilize utility class names (or utility classes) for this.
-Only when you wish to do things around visual formatting (e.g. outline, text-transform, font-weight, color, text-align, background-image, background-color, text-indent, font-style, text-decoration) and display styling or formatting (e.g. list-style-type, border-collapse, visibility) you should utilize clear semantic class names.
+Only when you wish to do things around <b>visual formatting</b> (e.g. <i>outline, text-transform, font-weight, color, text-align, background-image, background-color, text-indent, font-style, text-decoration</i>) and <b>display styling</b> or <b>formatting</b> (e.g. <i>list-style-type, border-collapse, visibility</i>) you should utilize clear semantic class names.

 I believe that using proper
 <a href="https://css-tricks.com/semantic-class-names/">